-Selling, general and administrative expenses include all expenses not related to the stores including corporate office overhead and payroll, travel and professional fees.
+Selling, general and administrative expenses include all expenses not related to the stores including corporate office overhead and payroll, operational management platform development and professional fees.
 These costs have increased as a result of increased activity associated with the growth and anticipated future growth of the business.